zxsrxt-kebab-case/3x-ui-aggregator/README.md

 add your servers into client.cfg(template included)

-install golang(google how to install)
+install golang v1.25.5 (google how to install)

 and build it: go build -o 3x-ui-aggregator